Left vagus nerve. Vagus nerve - symptoms and treatment of the problem. Anatomy and physiology

 INSTRUCTIONS

-Use gentle touch, applying moderate pressure, or light traction on the pinna to increase the sensitivity of the areas of the ear innervated by the vagus nerve.
+Use gentle touch, medium-intensity pressure, or light traction on the pinna to increase sensitivity in the areas of the ear innervated by the vagus nerve.

-For migraines and temporomandibular joint dysfunction, find areas hypersensitivity and use active jaw work techniques.
+For migraines and temporomandibular joint dysfunction, find areas hypersensitivity and use active jaw techniques.

-“Exhale as slowly as possible, push all the air out of the lungs”
+“Exhale as slowly as possible, pushing all the air out of your lungs.”

 "Try to relax your tongue"